michaelnikhil/dummyTalentDataGenerator/README.md

 # dummyTalentDataGenerator
 Generate dummy data to be plotted on a heat map for https://devpost.com/software/digital-talent-agency-smart-talent-relations

-The data consisto of predefined job titles randomly scattered accross Europe, weighted by the cities' population
+The data consists of predefined job titles randomly scattered accross Europe, weighted by the cities' population

 Input data :